 The Spencer Fane Environmental practice works with businesses to develop practical, innovative, and strategic solutions to permitting and regulatory requirements, helping them maintain compliance and minimize the risk of enforcement actions with administrative, civil, and criminal penalties.

-Spencer Fane attorneys have decades of experience providing counsel on permitting and environmental issues related to the Clean Air Act, Clean Water Act, RCRA, CERCLA, TSCA, FIFRA, the Endangered Species Act, and wetlands regulations, along with state and local environmental programs.
+Spencer Fane attorneys have decades of experience providing counsel on permitting and environmental issues related to the Clean Air Act, Clean Water Act, RCRA, CERCLA, TSCA, FIFRA, NEPA, the Endangered Species Act, and wetlands regulations, along with state and local environmental programs.

 We work with industrial and business operations in development, construction, refining, manufacturing, and others that are subject to environmental permits.
 Our team offers pragmatic advice and seeks collaborative approaches with regulatory bodies to expedite approvals and permits.
 We approach each situation with a willingness to negotiate with all key stakeholders, including regulators, to find solutions and get approvals that work for our clients in an efficient manner.
 We recognize that permitting is often part of larger projects or operational goals, and work expeditiously to help clients avoid delays or interruptions.